Travelling with reduced mobility or medical devices and aids

 - gel-filled external breast prostheses

 - items used to regulate the temperature of prescription medications or devices, for example storage containers, ice packs or gel-filled heat packs.

-A medical practitioner or paramedic caring for someone, or an ambulance officer responding to an emergency may carry hypodermic needles, a defibrillator or aerosol for medical purposes.
+A medical practitioner or paramedic caring for someone or responding to an emergency, may carry hypodermic needles, a defibrillator or aerosol for medical purposes.

 You will never be asked to remove or to show external prostheses, and a screening officer should never touch these items.